MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/api-hello-world.md

 ms.date: 02/16/2021
 ---

-# Hello World for Microsoft 365 Defender REST API
+# Hello World for Microsoft Defender XDR REST API

 [!INCLUDE [Microsoft 365 Defender rebranding](../includes/microsoft-defender.md)]

 **Applies to:**

-- Microsoft 365 Defender
+- Microsoft Defender XDR

 > [!IMPORTANT]
 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.